List of Dallas Cowboys first-round draft picks

 The Cowboys drafted quarterback Troy Aikman first overall in the 1989 NFL draft.
 Aikman spent his entire 12-year career with Dallas and was inducted into the Pro Football Hall of Fame in 2006.

 The Dallas Cowboys are a professional American football team based in the Dallas–Fort Worth metroplex.
 The Cowboys compete in the National Football League (NFL) as a member of the National Football Conference East Division.
 The Cowboys joined the NFL as an expansion team in and have played their home games at AT&T Stadium in Arlington, Texas, since 2009.

 The NFL draft, officially known as the "NFL Annual Player Selection Meeting", is an annual event which serves as the league's most common source of player recruitment.
 The draft order is determined based on the previous season's standings; the teams with the worst win–loss records receive the earliest picks.
 Teams that qualified for the NFL playoffs select after non-qualifiers, and their order depends on how far they advanced, using their regular season record as a tie-breaker.
 The final two selections in the first round are reserved for the Super Bowl runner-up and champion.
 Draft picks are tradable and players or other picks can be acquired with them.

-Since the team's first draft, the Cowboys have selected 61 players in the first round.
+Since the team's first draft, the Cowboys have selected 63 players in the first round.
 The team's first pick in their inaugural NFL draft was Bob Lilly, a defensive tackle from Texas Christian University; he was the 13th overall selection.
 The Cowboys have drafted first overall three times, selecting Ed "Too Tall" Jones in 1974, Troy Aikman in 1989, and Russell Maryland in 1991.
-In the most recent draft, held in 2025, the Cowboys selected Alabama guard Tyler Booker.
+In the most recent draft, held in 2026, the Cowboys selected Ohio State safety Caleb Downs and UCF defensive end Malachi Lawrence.

 The Cowboys did not draft a player in the first round on eleven occasions.
 Seven of the team's first-round picks—Troy Aikman, Tony Dorsett, Michael Irvin, Bob Lilly, Emmitt Smith, DeMarcus Ware, and Randy White—have been elected to the Pro Football Hall of Fame.
 One of the team's first-round picks—Scott Appleton—chose to sign with the NFL's pre-merger direct competitor, the American Football League (AFL), instead.